 Dave is no stranger to personal challenges either.
 In 2003 he was diagnosed with bowel cancer, receiving 27 weekly chemotherapy treatments

 In 2001 Paralympics New Zealand awarded him The Order of Merit which recognizes outstanding service to the organization and Paralympics sport.
 In 2009 he was appointed a Companion of the New Zealand Order of Merit for services to sport and the community and in 2013 was awarded the New Zealand Olympic Order for outstanding contribution to the Olympic Movement.

 Since 2017 Dave has walked 1300km each year through France and Spain and is involved in environmental work in his home town of Raglan Today Dave is in demand as a speaker on Resilience and Leadership, subjects on which he is well equipped to speak, his success is defined by his view ‘I had no concept of what was impossible.

 From Peter Hind New Zealand CIO Conference;

-"The final speech on the first day was a dinner talk from Dave Currie who was the Chef de Mission for the New Zealand Olympic Team at Beijing.
-For a country of four million people New Zealand consistently punches above its weight in the Olympics.
+"The final speech on the first day was a dinner talk from Dave Currie who was the Chef de Mission for the New Zealand Olympic Team in Beijing.
+For a country of just over four million people, New Zealand consistently punches above its weight in the Olympics.
 This year it won five gold medals.
 However, Currie's speech was about the challenge of managing a team of single-minded, competitive, high-performing athletes.
 His message though was equally applicable to a CIO running an IT department.
 To get the support of your team you first have to understand everyone's individual needs and then show them trust."